Exploring Captivating Hong Kong Apartment Living

 Types of Apartment Buildings

-• Tenements: Known locally as tong lau, these are older five to six-story buildings.
-They blend residential units with commercial operations on the ground floor.
-Though many have been replaced, some remain in districts like Sham Shui Po.
+• Tenements: Locally called tong lau, these are the older five to six-story buildings that blend residential units upstairs with shops and businesses on the ground floor.
+Many have been torn down over the decades, but some still survive in districts like Sham Shui Po.
+I find them charming, honestly — they’re like snapshots of a Hong Kong that’s rapidly disappearing.

 Architectural Features